BorisKontorovich/fixt_dev-board-holder/README.md

 9. Peal bottom blue film off
 9. Attach feet (I buy nice clear self adheasive feet on Amazon for a few bucks.)
 10. Clean off any polishing compount or dust.
+11. Attach solderless board and strips.
+(Again, make sure not to strip the treads.)